-Figure 4: TCP-Reno performance for mobility pattern No. 20, demonstrating that an increase in mean node speed may result in an increase in mean throughput.
+Figure 5.
+TCP-Reno performance for mobility pattern No. 20, demonstrating that an increase in mean node speed may result in an increase in mean throughput.
 The ticks at the top of (a) denote changes on the minimum path between the TCP sender and receiver.
 The curves in (b) - (e) show the measured throughput for the connection, averaged over 1 second intervals.

-Figure 5: Detailed packet plot showing the beginning moments, around the 50s mark in Figure 4(c), at which a sequence of path changes, shown in Figure 4(a), causes TCP to repeatedly timeout and back-off.
+Figure 6.
+Detailed packet plot showing the beginning moments, around the 50s mark in Figure 5(c), at which a sequence of path changes, shown in Figure 5(a), causes TCP to repeatedly timeout and back-off.
 Packet Sent and Packet Recv indicate the time at which a TCP data packet with the indicated ns sequence number was sent by the sender and arrived at the receiver, respectively, Ack Recv indicates the time at which a TCP acknowledgment was received by the sender with the indicated sequence number, and Packet Dropped indicates the time at which a data packet with the indicated sequence number was dropped.

-However, the reverse route that it chooses is also stale, so several acknowledgments are lost before salvaging results in the arrival of two of the acknowledgments at the TCP sender around the 50.72s mark.
-These acknowledgments trigger a burst of packets from the sender, which are immediately queued by the forwarding node at the next hop in the path, because, although the reverse route is good, the forward route is now broken by mobility.
+ity.
 Another acknowledgment arrives later (around the 50.87s mark), resulting in the queuing of another packet.
 Meanwhile, the forwarding node, which now has the full window queued, repeatedly tries to salvage the packets.
 This finally results in the loss of half of the packets (around the 50.98s mark) by ARP, which fails to determine the MAC address of the node over the next hop in the salvaged route because the node has moved away.
-However, half of the packets are successfully salvaged on an alternate route and delivered (seen between the 51.0s and 51.08s marks), generating a sequence of dupacks from the receiver signifying the packet loss.
+However, half of the packets are successfully salvaged on an alternate route and delivered (seen between the 51.0s and 51.08s marks), generating a sequence of duplicate acknowledgments (dupacks) from the receiver signifying the packet loss.
 After the third and fourth dupacks arrive, the TCP sender enters fast recovery and retransmits the lost packet (at the 51.08s mark), but the lost packets cause the sender to timeout.
-The retransmission of the lost packet by the sender results in a brief burst of packets (seen as a spike in throughput around the 50s mark in Figure 4(c), but the routes quickly break again, as the path changes from two to three hops, because of similarly lost acknowledgments.
+The retransmission of the lost packet by the sender results in a brief burst of packets (seen as a small bump at the 51s mark), but the routes break quickly thereafter, as the path changes from two to three hops, resulting in lost packets that cause the sender to timeout again.